 The next point is that you don’t need to fight any particular monster (other than the big two).
 Yes, there might be a rather impressive hoard in that vault – but if the monsters guarding it are too many or too fierce, well, just give it a pass.
 Tangaria offers an endless supply of monsters and treasure and everything.
 There will always be another day – provided you live to see another day.
 Sometimes you just have to bug out and run for your life.

 From this point, the guide assumes that you are playing a fighting class (Warrior or Monk) and strong race (Half-Troll, Dwarf, Half-Orc and others).
-First, use the ‘Point-based’ stats selection, and create a character with 3 or 4 blows (if you are new player – don’t pick a class/race combinations, like Dwarf/Ranger, unless you are ready to take that you will be able to have only 2 blows per round).
+First, use the ‘Point-based’ stats selection, and create a character with 3 or 4 blows (if you are a new player – don’t pick class/race combinations like Dwarf/Ranger unless you’re ready to accept having only 2 blows per round).
 You can see number of blows at character creation screen:

-💡Another interesting option is Hydra Monk who can attack all surrounding enemies, though it make huge amount of noise and aggro everything on sight.
-It also could breath fire, but much later than dragon.
-Also please note that Dragon/Hydra should be played only as Monk class (at least for new players); as these races can not wield weapons, so they could only fight with martial arts.
+💡Another interesting option is Hydra Monk who can attack all surrounding enemies, though it makes a huge amount of noise and aggroes everything in sight.
+It also can breathe fire, but much later than dragon.
+Also please note that Dragon/Hydra should be played only as Monk class (at least for new players); since these races can’t wield weapons and can only fight with martial arts.

 So, first advice is to set your stats to get maximum blows (except for Dragon or Hydra which start with low stats at first, but get extra blows by level ups).
 If you have a class/race combination with good dexterity, select 18/10 dexterity, and then set your strength to 17 or 18.
 If you’ve decided to try Rogue – set your spell-casting stat (INT) to something low but usable (~12), and spend the rest on constitution.
 For a beginning character, constitution is least important, because it doesn’t add significant HP until well above 18.